miranda1867/AntMaze/README.md

 **Please note that the game is still in development, and some features may not function as expected. ¡Your feedback is very valuable for improving the gameplay experience!**

-# Classes and Methods Overview
+# 🔍Classes and Methods Overview

 ### Ant Class
 The `Ant` class represents the ant controlled by the player, including its properties and abilities.
 Each ant has a name, a unique skill, and coordinates in the maze.
 The class includes methods to use the ant's skill and manage cooldowns.